21jake/crypto-csv-cli/README.md

    For example, I have 3 symbols BTC, ETH, BNB within the portfolio, if I were to use the **many** endpoint, the API provider would just have to deal with one request.
 However since I'm not, they have to process 3 requests.
 And I have my reasons:

-    - `CryptoCompare` don't have the endpoint to query historical price for many symbols.
+    - `CryptoCompare` doesn't have the endpoint to query historical prices for many symbols.
 And I will have to adopt composition anyway, only at a lesser degree.
     - Their servers can handle it.
 For personal use it's hard to surpass 100,000 network requests monthly
     - This is not my server, and I can always get a new key for free.